eurra/teaching-exps/csp/README.md

 # When the problem is the problem
+> *Author*: Enrique Urra - enrique.urra@gmail.com

 Sometimes, The coding part of solving a specific problem is not the main struggle when learning programming, but to clearly understand the problem itself that is being solved.
-The more beginner the learner, more time is spent on learning the language concepts and mechanics, commonly over basic problems.
+The more beginner the learner, more time is spent on learning language concepts and mechanics, commonly over basic problems.
 The more advanced is the learner, more time is spent on problems rather than languages, so the addressed problems can become more hard.
 I commonly illustrate this situation to early-years students with this graph:

 <img src="learning-graph.jpg" width="700"/>